 Many companies have recently implemented reliability initiatives geared toward optimizing the maintenance function at their plants.
 Some are successful; however, most will admit they did not realize the expected benefits.
-While there are many approaches to successfully implementing a reliability program, I will discuss a proven model for improving a company’s Reliability-Based Maintenance program through maintenance task optimization focused on failure elimination.
+There are many approaches to successfully implementing a reliability program and maintenance strategy.
+Let's discuss a proven model for improving a company’s Reliability-Based Maintenance program through maintenance task optimization focused on failure elimination.

 Let’s begin by assuming we are dealing with a large plant with many programs already implemented as they attempt to move toward Reliability-Based Maintenance.
 A computerized maintenance management system (CMMS) is utilized to manage the operation, a large inspection-based preventive maintenance (PM) program has been built, and a relatively large predictive maintenance (PdM) program is in place to monitor asset condition.